atbcb/ICTTestingBaseline/docs/07Images.md

 1. Check that alternative forms of CAPTCHA are provided, at a minimum, for users without vision and users without hearing.

 #### Test Results
-* If any of the above checks fail, then SC 1.1.1, and Baseline 7 fails.
+* If any of the above checks fail, then SC 1.1.1 and Baseline Requirement 7 fail.

 ## Test Procedures for SC 1.4.5 Images of Text
 ### Select/Identify Content